terra-money/docs/src/README.md

 Welcome to the official documentation for Terra, a decentralized financial infrastructure powering the innovation of money.
 Terra provides the foundational building blocks for a new digital economy with its stablecoin protocol, oracle system, smart contracts, and plan for mass-user adoption.

-## Featured Topics

-Here are some popular topics to get you started.

 <div class="cards twoColumn">
   <a href="docs/terra" class="card">
     <img src="/img/icon_terra.svg"/>